radekgersz/INK-solutions-task/README.md

 1. Clone the repository
 2. Configure the API key, by setting an env variable or paste it directly
-3. Start the application bu running the main function in **Application** class
+3. Start the application by running the main function in **Application** class
 4. Once the server is running, navigate to http://localhost:8080/chat.html to interact with the bot

 ## Known Issues